-In Fiscal Year 2012, UM System students received $871.2 million in financial aid, and more than 80 percent of Missouri undergraduate students received some type of financial aid.
+In 2014, UM System students received $888.2 million in financial aid, and more than 75 percent of UM System students received some type of financial aid.

-Over the past decade, the system’s four universities have increased institutional financial aid by $100 million - totaling $174.7 million last year.
+Over the past decade, the system’s four campuses have increased institutional financial aid by $100 million - totaling $174.7 million last year.

 The university has increased tuition on average only 2.3 percent during the last five years, compared to 6 percent in surrounding states.

 Nationally for the 2010–11 academic year, the annual cost for undergraduate tuition, room and board at public four-year institutions was estimated to cost 51 percent less than at private four-year institutions.
 Source

 In addition, the university conducts 96% of the research conducted at Missouri's four-year public institutions; provides more than $60 million annually in unreimbursed health care; offers a broad scope of Extension services; and creates new jobs through economic development.

 The University of Missouri continues to be an affordable option for Missouri students and families.

 The University of Missouri's resident undergraduate tuition and fees is below the national average.